lorin/booknotes/Systemantics.md

 Gresham's law: bad design can rarely be overcome by more design, whether good or bad

-Spodick's modificatoin: adding numbers to a bad study doesn't clarify it
+Spodick's modification: adding numbers to a bad study doesn't clarify it

 that is: large amounts of poor data tend to preempt any amount of good data